jaxon411/automatic-card-counter/blackjack/README.md

 6. Finally, once all player hands are locked in, the dealer acts.

 ### ♦ The Dealer ♦
-Unlike the plyaers, the Dealer does not get to decide what to do with their hand.
+Unlike the players, the Dealer does not get to decide what to do with their hand.
 Instead, the dealer **must** follow a specific play pattern.
 This play pattern, coupled with the fact that players only see one of the dealers cards during their turn, is what gives the casino it's advantage over the players.
 Dealer play patterns vary depending on a few factors (minimum/maxiumum bet, Blackjack payout ration, Blackjack version being played, etc.), but generally these are the rules that govern how the Dealer plays their turn:

 - The dealer flips over their face-down card, revealing their hand value to the players.
 - The dealer continues to hit until either their hand has a value of 17, or they Bust.